The Abbot

 As a bishop, André remains committed to serving God’s people however possible.
 He warmly welcomes all correspondence from those seeking spiritual guidance.

-Despite his youth, Bishop André brings deep devotion and care to his ministry.
+Despite his youth, Archbishop André brings deep devotion and care to his ministry.
 His story inspires vocations in the next generation of Church leaders.

 Coat of Arms